Shooting of San Francisco 49ers rookie renews attention on crime in city as mayor seeks reelection

 Nima Momeni, a tech consultant who knew Lee, was charged in his killing and is awaiting trial.

-District Attorney Brooke Jenkins has yet to file charges against him and it is not yet known if she will ask a judge to move the boy’s case from juvenile to adult court.

-The teenage suspect was arrested about a block away from where he allegedly confronted Pearsall.
-He was barefoot after his slip-on sandals fell off during the struggle with the football player, the Chronicle reported.
+He was arrested about a block away from where he allegedly confronted Pearsall.

 Lynch thanked San Francisco Sgt.
 Joelle Harrell, who is married to Sgt.
 Frank Harrell, and was the first officer on the scene after she heard gunshots and rushed to the area.
 She told reporters she gave Pearsall immediate treatment and kept him calm.